I am a construction worker: how do I get a CSCS card?

 The main handbook for Labourers is called Health, Safety and Environment test for operatives and specialists and is available from the CITB online bookshop.

 The CITB have launched a mobile app to help you revise for the Health, Safety and Environment test.
 This is available from the CITB.

 The official revision material book is only available in English.
 The app is available in 14 different languages including Polish, Bulgarian and Portuguese.

 You should make sure that all your revision material is the most up-to-date version.

 You usually take the CITB Health Safety and Environment test as a computer touch screen test and assistance in different languages is available.
 You will have to sit this test in an approved CITB centre.
 You can find out more about the test from the CITB.
 You can find out more about booking and preparing for the test from the CITB.

 You should be aware that passing the CITB Health Safety and Environment test on its own will not be enough to get you a CSCS Labourer card – see above.

 What do I do once I have the CSCS qualifications?

 Once you have either the Level One Award in Health and Safety in a Construction Environment or the Site Safety Plus Health and Safety Awareness Course AND the CITB Health Safety and Environment test, you can apply for the Labourer card.
 You can find more details about how to apply from the CSCS.

-There is an instruction guide and a YouTube video to help you complete the application on the CSCS website.
+There is an instruction guide to help you complete the application on the CSCS website.
 If you are completing the application online, you should choose the option for a ‘Craft and Operative Card’.
 This is suitable for site visitors, basic site operatives and construction related occupation (CRO) workers and is the application form that you will need to get a Labourer card.

 Some useful frequently asked questions about applying for a CSCS card are published by the CSCS.

 How much does the card cost?